Robert Brown MLC

 Prior to his election, Robert was NSW Branch President of the Australian Deer Association and was actively involved in a number of sporting shooting and hunting clubs and associations for over 30 years.
 An engineer and businessman by profession, Robert has also held various management positions across several multinational corporations.

-Robert continues to pragmatically and successfully deal with the government to ensure shooters and fishers rights are not undermined.
+Robert continues to pragmatically and successfully deal with the government to ensure shooters, fishers, and farmers rights are not undermined.
 He remains one of the strongest advocates against the insidious advance of animal rights extremists and dangerous left leaning ideologies.

 Robert Borsak MLC